nick28s/IoTProject-ZonePresenceDetection-LD2450/README.md

 # Zone Presence Detection with HLK-LD2450 Radar Sensor

 This project utilizes the HLK-LD2450 24GHz human radar sensor to implement zone presence detection for IoT applications.
-The sensor detects movement and presence within a designated area, making it suitable for smart home and security systems.
+The sensor detects movement and presence within designated zones, making it suitable for smart home and security systems.

 ## Hardware Requirements